-Now (June 27th 2014) that we have a facebook page, this site will be maintained as an information resource for the kind of stuff that does not change very frequently, although we will keep the basic astronomical data going on our 'This Month' page.
+Now that we have a facebook page, this site will be maintained as an information resource for the kind of stuff that does not change very frequently, although we will try keep the basic astronomical data going on our 'This Month' page.

 The Observatory, Marsland Hill, Robe Street, New Plymouth

 Public Open nights are Tuesdays - 7.30 onwards in the Winter; 8.30 onwards in the Summer (during Daylight Saving time) Entry fee is $5 for adults and $3 for juniors.
-If the sky is clear, we observe planets, moons, stars, if cloudy we run presentations and discussions on aspects of astronomy and items in the news.
+If the sky is clear, we observe planets, moons, stars and anything else in the night sky if cloudy we run presentations and discussions on aspects of astronomy and items in the news.